Marker Logo

 Beginning in 1951 three hydropower turbine-generator units generated electricity.
 Water surges 160 feet from an intake on the reservoir to the units in the powerhouse. the generated power is transferred to the switchyard to distribute the electricity for public use.
 Collectively, the units have a capacity of 135,000 kilowatts, sufficient to provide electricity to a city of 125,000 people.
 The powerhouse's Art Deco-Art Moderne architecture is typical of the period 1942-1952, when the powerhouse was under construction.

-Tennessee Historical Commission.
+Erected by Tennessee Historical Commission.
 (Marker Number 2D 54.)

 Location.
 36° 5.93′ N, 85° 49.499′ W. Marker is near Lancaster, Tennessee, in DeKalb County.
-Marker is on Lancaster Road (State Highway 96/141), on the right when traveling west.
+It is on Lancaster Road (State Highway 96/141), on the right when traveling west.
 Marker is located at overlook at dam's east end.
 Touch for map.
 Marker is at or near this postal address: 270 Lancaster Road, Lancaster TN 38569, United States of America.
 Touch for directions.

-Photographed By Duane and Tracy Marsteller, October 9, 2020
+Photographed by Duane and Tracy Marsteller, October 9, 2020

 2. Center Hill Dam / Center Hill Powerhouse Marker

-Photographed By Duane and Tracy Marsteller, October 9, 2020
+Photographed by Duane and Tracy Marsteller, October 9, 2020

 3. Center Hill Dam / Center Hill Powerhouse Marker

-Photographed By Duane and Tracy Marsteller, October 9, 2020
+Photographed by Duane and Tracy Marsteller, October 9, 2020

 4. Center Hill Dam / Center Hill Powerhouse Marker